arkatebi/OpenWorld-problem/README.md

 * The tools developed in this project are to facilitate the research into the impact of incomplete knowledge on the functional predictions of proteins and the evaluation of those predictive models.
-* The toolset has the following tools:
+* The toolset has the following programs:
-** A program that creates a table of gene counts for a set of species in UniProtKB/SwissProt whose annotations have experimental evidence codes.
+* A program that creates a table of gene counts for a set of species in UniProtKB/SwissProt whose annotations have experimental evidence codes.
-** A program that creates graphs of the gene counts for those speceis over a series of time points.
+* A program that creates graphs of the gene counts for those speceis over a series of time points.

 ### Contents